Study of microdeletions on the Y chromosome

 Study of microdeletions in the AZFa, AZFb and AZFc regions of the Y chromosome leading to different patterns of male infertility, from severe oligospermia to non-obstructive azoospermia.

 What are Y chromosome microdeletions?

-Y-chromosome microdeletions are losses of small fragments of the Y-chromosome.
+Y-chromosome microdeletions are losses of small fragments of the Y-chromosome and one of the genetic causes of male infertility.
 These losses have a negative impact on male fertility, as spermatogenesis (sperm production) is affected.

 The Y chromosome is the sex chromosome of males.
 It is characterised by being the smallest chromosome and contains a number of male-specific genes.

 Microdeletions of the Y chromosome generally cause from a low quantity of sperm in the ejaculate (oligozoospermia) to the total absence of sperm in the ejaculate (azoospermia).
 It is therefore advisable to carry out a genetic study of microdeletions in patients with a normal karyotype but with one of these seminal alterations.

 When a male presents any alteration, damage or loss of a fragment of this chromosomal region, he will be diagnosed with a male factor that causes infertility.

 The Y chromosome is composed of two arms (the short arm, Yp, and the long arm, Yq) and a centromere.
 When using the deletion mapping technique, it is divided into seven deletion intervals, which are further subdivided into sub-intervals designated by letters of the alphabet.
 The short arm contains intervals 1 to 4, and the long arm contains intervals 5 to 7.